 Emily Hanscam

 ResearcherOriginally from Alaska, I have a PhD in Archaeology from Durham University (2019), a MA in Social Archaeology with Distinction from the University of Southampton (2014), and a BA in Anthropology and History from Whitman College (2012).
 Most recently I have worked for the University of Amsterdam as a Lecturer in Archaeology (2020-2021) and provided editorial and media support for Antiquity Journal (2018-2020).
-My research at LNU is supported by the Crafoord Foundation, the LNU Centre for Concurrences, the UNESCO Chair for Heritage Futures, and the Linnaeus Knowledge Environment: Digital Transformations.
+My research at Linnaeus University is supported by the Crafoord Foundation, the LNU Centre for Concurrences, the UNESCO Chair on Heritage Futures, and the Linnaeus Knowledge Environment: Digital Transformations.

 My research background is in Roman frontier archaeology, having spent a decade excavating and managing a volunteer-based fieldwork project at Halmyris, on the Lower Danube frontier in Romania.
 I am interested in the politics of the past, nationalism, critical heritage and the potentials of archaeology to build a more inclusive and just future.
+I am the current Editor of the Theoretical Roman Archaeology Journal (2024-).

 My current project, New Romans, utilizes the digital humanities to research the sociopolitical contexts of references to Classical Antiquity in the United States, exploring the possible significance of a critically understood Classical tradition for negotiating the future of American society.
 I am also working on Digital Excavations, funded by the LNU KE Digital Transformations, which in collaboration with Computer Science applies techniques from the Digital Humanities to the corpus of Antiquity, a journal of world archaeology, to develop a more quantitative understanding of the development of archaeological discourse.